MANUNKIND: Determinants and Dynamics of Collaborative Exploitation

 Research Gap

-Previous research has compiled rich datasets on the prevalence of collaborative exploitation across cultures and across time.
-However, a startling gap exists in the literature regarding modeling the fundamental incentive structures of collaborative exploitation and understanding the psychological processes involved.
+Previous research has compiled rich datasets on the prevalence of collaborative exploitation across cultures and time.
+However, a startling gap exists in the literature regarding the modeling of the fundamental incentive structures of collaborative exploitation and the understanding of the psychological processes involved.

 As a result, we do not have a clear understanding of how the macro-level patterns and dynamics observable in the existing data emerge from micro-level traits, decisions, and behavior.